Summer is here… Time for a BBQ!

 Sauces like ketchup, BBQ sauce and sweet chilli can have high amounts of sugar in them.
 Carbs turn into sugar in the bloodstream and so if looking at nutritional labels, take note of how many carbs per serving you would be eating.

 Baking a potato increases the GI value, meaning it converts to glucose in the bloodstream much faster.
-Depending on your tolerance to potatoes, a small baked potato paired well with butter and sour cream or cheese may be an option for you.
+Depending on your tolerance to potatoes, a small barbequed baked potato paired well with butter and sour cream or cheese may be an option for you.

 New potatoes have a much lower GI, but for some they may still spike blood glucose levels.
 3-4 egg sized new potatoes are a rough guide to portion serving size for new potatoes, but some will find they can tolerate more.
 If you struggle with potatoes then you may find even one spikes your levels too high.

 New potatoes coated in butter or potato salad in creamy full fat mayonnaise will help pair the potatoes to be more tolerable.
 Here is a great recipe shared on BBC Good Food for Next Level Potato Salad!

 Pasta, rice and couscous salad

-These type of salads could be your carb for the meal, but once again it will depend on your tolerance to these carbs.
+These type of salads could be your main carb for the meal, but once again it will depend on your tolerance to these carbs.

-Wholewheat pasta is slightly better than white.
+Whole wheat (brown) pasta is slightly better than white.
 Basmati and wholegrain (brown) rice is better than other varieties, but all raise blood sugar levels.
 Mayonnaise, pesto and olive oil dressed salads will help with pairing.

 Around 3 tbsp of cooked pasta/rice/couscous is a good suggested serving size, but some will be able to eat much more if they tolerate these carbs better and pair well.

 Water is always the best thing to drink, but if you fancy something different then there are lots of suitable cold drinks that you could have.
-Take a look at our drinks page for ideas.
+Take a look at the drinks page for ideas.

 This cheat version of Pimms without the main ingredient makes for a nice refreshing drink at your summer BBQ.
 It may sound odd, but give it a go!

-Strawberries and cream
+- Berries and cream

-Sugar free Jelly
+- Sugar Free Jelly